llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first two operands and the result have the same vector of floating-point type.
-The third operand is the vector mask and has the same number of elements as the result vector type.
-The fourth operand is the explicit vector length of the operation.
+The first two arguments and the result have the same vector of floating-point type.
+The third argument is the vector mask and has the same number of elements as the result vector type.
+The fourth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

 The '``llvm.vp.maximum``' intrinsic performs floating-point maximum (:ref:`maximum <i_maximum>`)
-of the first and second vector operand on each enabled lane, the result being NaN if either operand is a NaN. -0.0 is considered to be less than +0.0 for this intrinsic.
+of the first and second vector arguments on each enabled lane, the result being NaN if either argument is a NaN. -0.0 is considered to be less than +0.0 for this intrinsic.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
 The operation is performed in the default floating-point environment.

 Examples: